agiordan101/codingame_chess/README.md

 ## Roadmap

-- Project new beginning :
+- Next steps :

-    * Checks status of MinMaxIterDeepAgent and MinMaxIterDeepTTAgent against MinMaxAgent
+    * Board optimization :
+        - (DONE) Do not optimize Board methods !
+Don't break anything
+        - (DONE) Create AbstractBoard, and change almost all Board references to AbstractBoard (Unit test too)
+        - (DONE) Probably need to create more inline getter/Setter
+        - (IN PROGRESS) Create BitBoard, inherit from AbtractBoard.
+Use the EXACT same solutions to simulate the game.
+(Don't optimize processes)
+        - Create TimedBoard, which inrehit from AbstractBoard, wrapping an AbstractBoard received in constructor parameters.
+        - Create a function/main to evaliuate board performances (Will mainly be usefull to optimize BitBoard performances)
+            - Simulate N games and create an average time for all methods ?
+        - Create BitBoardMotherFucker, inherit from AbtractBoard.
+Optimizing BitBoard with new dark technics

+    * Duplicate GameEngine so it uses BitBoard and BitMove only.
+Too dirty to use AbtractBoard and AbtractMove in all implementation.
+It would force dynamic casts at many places ...
+            In order to manipulate both implementation in Agent, Bot and heuristics I'm force to use AbstractBoard.
+            So I'll just implement BitBoard, make sure it is ok, and remove the old one.
+            The most important point to have Abtract Board and Move was to use their unit tests -> I can still mesure them by keeping one implementation commented

+    * Just re create a branch on "Improvements" and copy BitBoard/BitMove implementations once they are finished

+    * Regroup all .test. files into a tests folder

+    * clone_testLauncher(): Add another test with info and rule = false
+    * Create test counting all possible moves in the future (N+1, N+2, ...) and compare the result number to several online sources

     * Be carefull about evaluation > max_value in heuristic.
 It shouldn't be possible
     * Reword win ratio so it takes draws into count

-- Next steps :

-    * MinMaxIterDeepAgent:
-        - Then implement hash table
-        - Then alpha beta
-            - Think about 2 methods: for min node and max node

-    * Add png in README.md
-    * Transform game state from static define to enum

     * Create GameEngineIntTests.cpp :
         - Assert given fen is identical as the current one